NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

   than this.
 Type: double.
 Default: 1e-12.
-``--refiner_min_angle`` If filtering outliers, remove triangulated points for which all rays converging to it make an angle (in degrees) less than this.Note that some cameras in the rig may be very close to each other relative to the triangulated points, so care is needed here.)
+``--refiner_min_angle`` If filtering outliers, remove triangulated points for which all rays converging to it make an angle (in degrees) less than this.
+Note that some cameras in the rig may be very close to each other relative to the triangulated points, so care is needed here.)
   Type: double.
 Default: 0.5.
 ``--registration`` If true, and registration control points for the sparse map